 Cooking for a crowd?
 If one chicken isn’t enough, cook two at once in separate pans.
 Alternatively, brown the chicken on both sides in a pan, then transfer it to the oven to finish cooking.
 This method helps when making larger portions.

-How to Cook Tapaka Chicken
+How to Make Tapaka Chicken

 Serving Suggestions